pme0/gh-pages/content/posts/vit.md

 For example, an image of size $224 \times 224$ can be represented by a sequence of $196$ patches of size $16 \times 16$.
 This means that the sequence to which attention is applied has length $N=196$ in the case of attention over image patches, as opposed to $M=224^2=50,176$ in the case of attention over image pixels.

-In the following sections we will go through all the image processing steps and architecture components involved in using a Transformer for Image Classification.
+In the following sections we will go through all the image processing steps and architecture components involved in using a Transformer for Object Recognition.

 # Patching